Sabae, Fukui: Government

 Sabae has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 20 members.
+Sabae contributes three members to the Fukui Prefectural Assembly.
+In terms of national politics, the city is part of the Fukui 2nd district of the lower house of the Diet of Japan.

 Economy

 Sabae is one of the largest manufacturing centers of eyeglass frames in Japan.
 Sabae is also home to a significant chemical and rayon industry.